MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/data-entities/prospects-in-prospect-to-cash-enable.md

 ### Step 2, option 2: For Supply Chain Management version 10.0.39 or later without the GAB dual-write solution

-Follow these steps if you are running Supply Chain Management version 10.0.39 or later without the GAB dual-write solution.
+Follow these steps if you're running Supply Chain Management version 10.0.39 or later without the GAB dual-write solution.

 1. Sign in to Supply Chain Management.
 1. Go to **System administration \> Workspaces \> Data management**.
 1. In the **Data management** workspace, select **Dual-write**.
 1. On the **Dual-write** page, on the Action Pane, select **Apply solution**.
 1. In the **Apply solution** dialog box, select the maps to apply.
 At a minimum, you must select the map where the **Display name** field is set to *Dynamics 365 Supply Chain Management extended entity maps*.
 However, we recommend that you select all the maps that are listed.
 When you've finished selecting maps, select **Apply**.
-1. Stop the following maps, since they are no longer required.
+1. Stop the following maps, since they're no longer required.

     - Dynamics 365 Sales feature management states (msdyn_supplychainfeaturestates)
     - CDS sales order headers (salesorders)